-- member without the consent of that person, or his or her parent/guardian, if that person is a minor. - No photography or filming for commercial or media purposes may occur in the Library without the prior written permission and approval of the Library Director or designee.
-Such approval shall contain the conditions under which the commercial/media photography or filming will take place, and address the rights to ownership of the photos/films. - For commercial/media requests, please call 314-821-5770, ext.
-1016 or email serwin@kirkwoodpubliclibrary.org. - 3.
-The Library may utilize photos and videos from public programs and events at Library facilities and Library spaces on its website and in Library publications.
+Director or designee.
+The Library Director or designee will define the conditions under which the commercial/media photography or videography will take place, and address the rights to ownership of the photos and films.

+- 3. The Library may utilize photos and videos from public programs and events at Library facilities and Library spaces on its website and in Library publications.
 Photos, images, and videos submitted to the Library by users for online galleries or contests may also be used by the Library for promotional purposes.
-To ensure the privacy of all individuals, including children, images will not be identified using full names or personal identifying information without written approval from the photographed subject, parent or legal quardian. - 4.
+To ensure the privacy of all individuals, including children, images will not be identified using full names or personal identifying information without written approval from the photographed subject, parent or legal guardian. - 4.
 Any consent granted pursuant to this Policy to permit photography or filming may be revoked at any time upon failure to comply with terms of the Policy or other rules and regulations of the Library.

-Approved by the Board of Trustees on January 20, 2016
+Approved by the Board of Trustees on January 20, 2016, revised February 17, 2021